 I specialize in Chinese to English translation.
+I can also do Spanish to English translation.
 I am not available for English to Chinese translation.

 Businesses and Publishers

 My rates vary depending on the complexity of your text.
-All prices are based on the Chinese character count of the original manuscript.
+All prices are based on the Chinese character count (or the Spanish word count) of the original manuscript.
 Here are some sample rates:

 - Customer-facing copy for a general audience: 0.15 USD/character